Sheep Peak

 John and Shin

-This ridge climbs for quite a ways.
+This ridge section climbs for quite a ways

-Tim crests another ridge.
+Tim crests another ridge

 Looking back at the last ridge: we tackled it from different directions.
 Shin came over the far right